mahmoudnafifi/SIIE/README.md

 ### Related Research Projects
 - [When Color Constancy Goes Wrong](https://github.com/mahmoudnafifi/WB_sRGB): White balance camera-rendered sRGB images (CVPR 2019).
 - [White-Balance Augmenter](https://github.com/mahmoudnafifi/WB_color_augmenter): Emulating white balance effects for color augmentation.
-It can improve results of image classification and image semantic segmentation (ICCV 2019).
+It improves image classification and image semantic segmentation results (ICCV 2019).

 ### Commercial Use
 This software is provided for research purposes only.
 A license must be obtained for any commercial application.